foxbat123/docassemble/_docs/config.md

 When this is set, then whenever a user logs in, the user will be redirected to their first interview session involving the `docassemble.eviction:data/questions/defend.yml` interview.
-Or, if they have no such session, a new session will
+Or, if they have no such session, a new session will be created and they will be redirected to the new session of the interview.

 If you set an `auto resume interview`, you may wish to set [`show interviews link`] to `False` if the [My Interviews] menu is not useful